-LOC1 - Number and percent of new enrollees who have a level of care (LOC)

-completed prior to entry into the waiver.
+LOC1 - Number and percent of new enrollees who have a level of care (LOC) completed prior to entry into the waiver.
 Numerator = number of new enrollees who have a LOC completed prior to entry into the waiver.
 Denominator = number of new enrollees.

-Data Source (Select one): Other If 'Other' is selected, specify: HCSIS
+Data Source (Select one): Other If 'Other' is selected, specify: HCSIS b.
+Sub-assurance: The levels of care of enrolled participants are reevaluated at least annually or as specified in the approved waiver.

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: